Azure SQL Database and performance for single databases

 SELECT (COUNT(database_name) - SUM(CASE WHEN avg_cpu_percent >= 40 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'CPU Fit Percent' ,(COUNT(database_name) - SUM(CASE WHEN avg_log_write_percent >= 40 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'Log Write Fit Percent' ,(COUNT(database_name) - SUM(CASE WHEN avg_data_io_percent >= 40 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'Physical Data IO Fit Percent' FROM sys.resource_stats WHERE database_name = 'userdb1' AND start_time > DATEADD(day, -7, GETDATE());

-Looking at the fit percentage also gives you insight into whether you have to move to the next higher performance level to meet your SLO.
+Looking at the fit percentage also gives you insight into whether you should move to the next higher performance level to meet your SLO.
 For example, userdb1 shows the following CPU use for the past week:

 Average CPU percent Maximum CPU percent 24.5 100.00

 The average CPU is about a quarter of the limit of the performance level, which would fit well into the performance level of the database.
 But, the maximum value shows that the database reaches the limit of the performance level.
 Do you need to move to the next higher performance level?
-You have to look at how many times your workload reaches 100 percent, and then compare it to your database workload SLO.
+Look at how many times your workload reaches 100 percent, and then compare it to your database workload SLO.

 SELECT (COUNT(database_name) - SUM(CASE WHEN avg_cpu_percent >= 100 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'CPU fit percent' ,(COUNT(database_name) - SUM(CASE WHEN avg_log_write_percent >= 100 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'Log write fit percent' ,(COUNT(database_name) - SUM(CASE WHEN avg_data_io_percent >= 100 THEN 1 ELSE 0 END) * 1.0) / COUNT(database_name) AS 'Physical data I/O fit percent' FROM sys.resource_stats WHERE database_name = 'userdb1' AND start_time > DATEADD(day, -7, GETDATE());